Visit Balneario Punta Salinas Beach in Toa Baja

 One of the great things about living on an island is that there are beaches all around you.
 While sometimes it is nice to be alone on a deserted beach — just yourself, the sand and the ocean — at other times it is nice to have all the facilities and securities that make you feel comfortable.

 Balneario Punta Salinas, in Toa Baja, is one of those beaches.
-Located on the north coast, not too far from San Juan, Balneario Punta Salinas is popular with the locals, but it does offer the facilities that you need.
+Located on the north coast, not too far from San Juan, Balneario Punta Salinas is popular with the locals, but it does offer the facilities that you may need/want.
 It is situated on an islet — one protected side for swimming, and the other side has rough water but with great views of Old San Juan.

 Outside the Blue Flag area you can enjoy kayaking and other water fun, like fishing.
 The water quality is tested and there is a display with lots of information about the area.
 This is a manatee area and a sea turtle nesting site, so keep your eyes open and you might get a lucky wildlife sighting.